 - Illuminated Footprints: detection of real footprints and body weight distribution

 Trusted by researchers around the world

 Many CatWalk XT users are currently facing lab closures due to the COVID-19 pandemic.
 At Noldus IT we strive to make the transfer to your home office as easy as possible, so that you can continue the analysis of your acquired CatWalk XT runs remotely.
 Besides, we are also giving the opportunity to refresh and/or acquire new knowledge of CatWalk XT free of charge!
 Read more about the options that could make the transfer to your home office as easy as possible here.

 Assess gait and locomotion

 CatWalk XT is a highly sensitive tool to assess gait and locomotion.
-The rat or mouse traverses a glass plate voluntarily (towards a goal box), and its footprints are captured.
+The footprints are captured while the rat or mouse voluntarily traverses a glass plate towards a goal box.
 CatWalk XT visualizes the prints and calculates statistics related to print dimensions and the time and distance relationships between footfalls.

 Who uses it?

 CatWalk XT gait analysis has been validated in research and experimental procedures for several (neurological) disorders and lesions.
 Examples include spinal cord injury and other nerve injuries, neuropathic pain, arthritis, stroke, Parkinson’s, Cerebellar ataxia, traumatic brain injury, peripheral nerve damage, and more.